 Titanium and Titanium Alloy Castings

 The combination of high strength-to-weight ratio, excellent mechanical properties, and corrosion resistance makes titanium the best material choice for many critical applications.
-This article commences with a description of the historical perspective of titanium casting technology.
-It discusses the various types of molding methods, namely, rammed graphite molding, and lost-wax investment molding.
-The article provides information on the casting design, melting, and pouring practices, and describes the microstructure, hot isostatic pressing, heat treatment, and mechanical properties of Ti-6AI-4V alloy.
-It also talks about the chemical milling and weld repair, and describes the product applications of titanium alloy castings.
+This article begins with a description of the historical perspective of titanium casting technology.
+It discusses the types of molding methods, such as rammed graphite molding and lost-wax investment molding.
+The article provides information on the casting design, melting, postcasting, and pouring practices.
+It describes the microstructure and mechanical properties of Ti-6AI-4V alloy.
+The article examines the product applications of titanium alloy castings.
 The tensile properties, standard industry specifications, and chemical compositions of various titanium alloy castings are tabulated.

 Download citation file: